pycage/cargodock/qml/help.md

 * open files with default handler
 * bookmark locations
 * preview for images and audio
 * integrated cloud and network services:
-  * Dropbox
+  Dropbox
 * extended functionality in **Developer Mode**:
-  * see hidden files
+  see hidden files,
-  * navigate the whole filesystem
+  navigate the whole filesystem,
-  * modify file permissions
+  modify file permissions

 ### Navigating